£1 million! Would you credit it!

 Why can a Credit Union help, where other financial providers may not be able to?

-The credit union service for the Armed Forces, allows Service personnel to save and borrow with repayments straight from their pay.
-This means the risk of lending significantly reduces and we may be able to help where others may not.
+It allows Service personnel to save and borrow with repayments straight from their pay.
+This means the risk of lending significantly reduces, so we may be able to help where others may not.

 As not-for-profit financial co-operatives, Credit Unions are owned and run by our members.
 They will do their utmost to help solve the problems faced by our members, whilst at the same time ensuring they lend responsibly.

-See the case studies below as to how the Credit Unions have helped fellow colleagues:
+See the case studies below as to how the Credit Unions have helped:

 Plane Saver Credit Union

-Plane Saver were recently approached by a serviceman who found himself in a spiral of debt, with a series of high interest Credit Card and Payday loans, with monthly repayments over £555 at an average interest rate of 244% APR.
+Plane Saver was recently approached by a serviceman who found himself in a spiral of debt, with a series of high interest credit card and payday loans, with monthly repayments over £555, at an average interest rate of 244% APR.

-They were able to lend to the individual responsibly, consolidating his existing debt into one manageable repayment straight from his pay, leaving the member with a new monthly repayment of £301 at a more favourable interest rate, meaning he saved £254 per month and could get back on track with his finances.
+Plane Saver was able to lend to the individual responsibly, consolidating his existing debt into one manageable repayment straight from his pay.
+It left him with a new monthly repayment of £301 at a more favourable interest rate, meaning he saved £254 per month and could get back on track with his finances.

 Serve & Protect Credit Union